-Today y’all are in for a special treat!
-I have permission to reprint a fun DIY project from Lazing on a Sunday Crafternoon: Little Projects for People with Just a Little Time and a Little Skill (Allen & Unwin, May 2014) by Eliza Muldoon (affiliate link below).
+I have permission to reprint a fun DIY project from Lazing on a Sunday Crafternoon: Little Projects for People with Just a Little Time and a Little Skill (Allen & Unwin, affiliate Amazon link) by Eliza Muldoon.
 This book of 52 ideas for a whole year’s worth of Sunday crafting requires only basic skills and utilizes simple household items.
 It is full of great projects that are can be done by yourself or with your kids.
 I love useful things so I asked permission to reprint the craft on how to make a child’s apron.
 I think you will love Eliza Muldoon’s DIY kids apron- it is so cute and would make an adorable DIY gift as well as a really useful item for children to have while crafting or helping in the kitchen.

-DIY Apron For Kids
+Easy DIY Apron

 reprint below (craft #12 from the book)

-How To Make An Apron For Children
+How To Make Apron

 Idea and inspiration